 SPS Issue 5.1 provides clarity on the outsourcing of processing, environmental monitoring and food-product testing and on food safety as it pertains to canning, thermal processing and other specialty processing methods.
 SPS Issue 5.1 also strengthens employee rights and protection.

 “We look forward to the implementation of SPS 5.1, which provides additional information in the areas of outsourcing, food safety, environmental monitoring and employee health and safety,” said Chris Weeks, BAP program integrity manager.

-SPS applies to processors of both wild-caught and farmed seafood, replacing the BAP Seafood Processing Plant Standard when it transitioned from BAP to Global Seafood Assurances (GSA) in February 2019.
+SPS applies to processors of both wild-caught and farmed seafood, replacing the BAP Seafood Processing Plant Standard when it transitioned from BAP to GSA in February 2019.
 A sister organization to the Global Aquaculture Alliance (GAA), GSA also houses the Responsible Fishing Vessel Standard (RFVS).